Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/user-stories.md

 As a vendor, I want payment and order statuses to update correctly, so that orders are only marked completed after proper confirmation.

+# User story 4: System polish and UI improvement

+As a user, I want the application to be stable, responsive, and free of major bugs, so that the platform feels polished, reliable, and easy to use.